 It is important to highlight that the database used for this analysis is published in the Global Biodiversity Information Facility (GBIF), making it an open-access downloadable data product.
-This database reflects the efforts of more than ten years of challenging field research, which allowed recording the occurrences of 62 shorebird species in The Bahamas between 2006 and 2020.
+This database reflects the efforts of more than ten years of challenging field research, which allowed recording data for 62 bird species, including 24 shorebird species, in The Bahamas between 2006 and 2020.

 Audubon Americas invites the scientific community and all bird lovers to access the open shorebird monitoring data in The Bahamas to learn more about these birds and inform research and conservation efforts.